 As he spoke recently in a room full of students about the challenges associated with balancing one's professional and personal commitments, Ken Freeman '72 didn't use spreadsheets and charts to convey his message.
 Instead, the Bucknell alumnus with a degree in business administration relied on what might have been an unexpected source for most CEO-turned-business-school-deans — poetry.
-William Yeats' "The Choice," to be specific.
+W.B.
+Yeats' "The Choice," to be specific.

 This moment exemplifies the distinctive nature of management education at Bucknell, built on the foundation of the liberal arts.
 It's an educational experience that will grow significantly stronger thanks to the generosity of Ken and his wife, Janice.
 The University announced today that the couple has made a historic gift in support of the College of Management.

 "I was a first-generation college student with broad interests, and Bucknell provided me with an excellent education and a solid foundation for pursuing a rewarding career and personal life with a focus on making a difference," Freeman said.
 "Management education at Bucknell is at an exciting inflection point.
 By giving in support of the recently established College of Management, we believe we can help accelerate progress and hope to make a meaningful and lasting impact on the lives of students for generations to come."